shahrzadkh/pyJUSBB/GOOEY_Updates/Readme.txt

-Thes efiles need to replcace the files with the same name in your "Gooey" distribution.
+These files need to replcace the files with the same name in your "Gooey" distribution.
 Otherwise you can not choose from a list in your gui.

 For more information about the behavior of Gooey before applying these changes, see: https://github.com/chriskiehl/Gooey/issues/284